G-Rgn/Bracelet-Indicateur-Sportif/Master-ESP32/README.md

     - Wires (x4)
     - Button (x1)
     - Breadboard (x1)
-2. Put the ESP and the buton on the breadboard
+2. Put the ESP and the button on the breadboard
 3. Follow the diagrams below for the installation of the wires
-4. Adjust the code (line 24) if your buton isn't set on the pin 22
+4. Adjust the code (line 24) if your button isn't set on the pin 22

 ![Image1](https://user-images.githubusercontent.com/103428967/162972124-e1a6ab04-90ca-44b2-9bd2-a3c3e4be9ebe.png)
 <p align="center">Image 1 (above)</p>